Cyber Monday may be over, but great prices are here to stay.

 A sous vide is a sure way to impress guests and increase the culinary prowess of home cooks.
 You set the time and cooking temperature to the device, which is then attached to your cooking pot.
 Meanwhile, the item to be cooked remains in a sealed bag or glass that’s submerged in the water.
 For recipes that require a specific degree of doneness, a sous vide machine is quite the asset.

-Before purchasing a sous vide machine, be sure to consider its cooking consistency, control panel features — especially important since some sous vides are operated with smartphones — ability to cook varying foods like meat and vegetables, and ease of cleaning.
-In our reviews we cover those features, in addition to affordability.
+Before purchasing a sous vide machine, be sure to consider its cooking consistency, control panel features — especially important since some sous vides are operated with smartphones — the ability to cook varying foods like meat and vegetables, and ease of cleaning.

 More advanced immersion units — which generally clamp onto the side of the vessel — swirl the water to further ensure uniform cooking.
 In the case of a standalone immersion unit, any pot or vessel that can hold two to four quarts of water is suitable.